Best Places to Cool Down This Summer In Tyler & Longview – Amy’s Top Five

 Explore the rich East Texas Oil and Gas exploration history.
 Step back in time and experience Oil and Gas during the big boom.
 Step across the city limits into Boomtown, USA, –a full scaletown full of stores, people, animals, and machinery depicting the lively activity of a town booming in oil.
 Enjoyable for everyone in the family.

-In 1963, the Gregg County Historical and Genealogical Society was founded with 70 charter members.
+was founded with 70 charter members.
 From this group, the Board of Directors of the Gregg County Historical Foundation was established and chartered by the State of Texas on February 28, 1966.

 The museum celebrated its 25th anniversary in 2009, and during those years, it has hosted visitors from all 50 states and over 36 foreign countries.
 Its exhibits, services and educational programs continue to expand.
 Among some of the museums exhibits are a Caddo Indian exhibit and a Military Exhibit.